DomCroatia/ar-januaryBattle/README.md

-# ar-januaryBattle by adidas Runners
+# ar-januaryBattle by adidas Runners Zagreb

 I created this project to visualize data from January Battle (JB) collected during January 2026 competition hosted by adidas runners Zagreb.